nstclair13/blog/_posts/2017-05-17-VFXinVancouverWorkPermits.md

 Please leave comments or questions below, I'll gladly answer them and update this post if necessary.
+This is the first of a series of posts so make sure to check back!

 <sub>*Disclaimer: I am not a lawyer or immigration expert.
 I am merely posting based on my own personal experiences and understanding of the topic.
 This post is meant to give you some broad knowledge and is not to be considered 100% definitive.
 Please seek out the correct legal professionals if any of the topics below require concrete answers based on your own personal situation*</sub>